B0nf4c3/B0nf4c3.github.io/_posts/2024-10-31-Psycho_Break.md

 2. Locker Room
 3. Safe Heaven
 4. The Abandoned Room
-We have visited yhe first two rooms ,let's head direct to the safe house
+We have visited the first two rooms ,let's head direct to the safe house

 Safe Heaven